jimb0bmij/ansible-scripts/README.md

 # ansible-scripts
-# example scripts to do stuff
+Example scripts to do stuff.